jimutt/jimmyutterstrom-com/posts/psoc-tutorial-adafruit-lsm303-magnetometer-compass-module.md

 For this tutorial I will be using the FreeSoC2 board but you should be able to follow along just fine with most other PSoC dev kit.
 What’s most important is that you’ve got the same compass module as me.

 The LSM303 breakout module have 8 pins.
 Though we will only need to use four of them.
 Two for power and two for the I2C interface.
 Which pins on your PSoC board you use for the I2C connection does not matter very much as you can use most of the GPIO-pins on PSoC devices for almost any purpose.
 For now I’ll be using P12[0] for SCL and P12[1] for SDA.
-Vin on the LSM303 you’ll need to connect a voltage supply between 3 – 5 V. And GNDgoes to ground as you probably already knew.
+Vin on the LSM303 you’ll need to connect a voltage supply between 3 – 5 V. And GND goes to ground as you probably already knew.

 ![](https://s3-eu-west-1.amazonaws.com/jimmyutterstrom.com/tutorials/ShowMyHeading/Images/LSM303_Connection.png)